Pay-by-plate parking: Handheld

 Manual handheld devices rely on the user's input of license plate information and are susceptible to human error during data entry.
 Unlike handheld ALPR systems, they lack photographic evidence unless a separate photo is taken.

 Handheld ALPR devices come in two variations: those that capture single-shot pictures for ALPR analysis and those that use live video mode to analyze a stream of images.
 Single-shot devices have access to the full resolution of the camera but take longer to process, while live video mode devices are limited to the resolution of the video stream but can analyze multiple images from slightly different angles.
-Currently, there is no conclusive study on which method yields the best ALPR read on a handheld device, as arguments can be made for and against both approaches.
+Currently, there is no conclusive study on which method yields the best ALPR read on a handheld device.

 Despite these considerations, handheld devices offer advantages over vehicle-mounted systems in terms of cost-effectiveness and the ability to enforce parking violations in tight spaces, which sometimes can be inaccessible to enforcement vehicles.
 Additionally, in regions where license plates are only displayed on the rear of vehicles, handheld ALPR systems are necessary as vehicle-mounted ALPR becomes impractical for vehicles parked in reverse.
 However, handheld systems cannot match the efficiency of vehicle-mounted ALPR systems, which can operate at speeds of up to 60 km/h.

 Vehicle Mounted ALPR

-In the context of pay-by-plate systems, payments are facilitated through either a push or pull mechanism from a web service, ensuring that enforcement vehicles have access to real-time payment information.
+Payments are sent over web APIs.
 ALPR-enabled parking enforcement vehicles are capable of traveling at speeds exceeding 60 km/h, scanning multiple license plates per second and cross-referencing them with payment records to verify compliance.

 While handheld systems cannot match the efficiency of vehicle-mounted ALPR systems, the latter typically entail significantly higher costs.
 Moreover, vehicle-mounted ALPR systems may not be suitable for all areas, particularly those where enforcement vehicles are unable to capture license plate information due to factors such as parking angles, plate placement, or road geometry.
 In such scenarios, handheld ALPR devices offer a more practical solution for enforcement.

 Installations

 In Canada, the first pay-by-plate system was unveiled in Calgary, AB on September 20, 2007.
-Since then, the adoption of pay-by-plate systems has expanded across cities in Canada and the USA.
-For instance, recent updates highlight that Canadian cities like Toronto and Vancouver have integrated advanced pay-by-plate systems to enhance parking management and user convenience.